 Where to Stay in Addis Ababa

 Unfortunately, by about lunchtime on my first day, I was in the process of being scammed by an apparently benevolent young Ethiopian man.
-Worse, I began to realize that apart from beautiful churches like the ones pictured above, Addis Ababa was aesthetically quite similar to most other big cities in East Africa—imagine a very large version of Kigali, the capital of Rwanda.
+Worse, I began to realize that apart from beautiful churches like the ones pictured above and, perhaps, Mercato Market, Addis Ababa was aesthetically quite similar to most other big cities in East Africa—imagine a very large version of Kigali, the capital of Rwanda.

-I had decided I would only spend two days in Ethiopia, no matter what, because I only had two weeks in the country.
+Personally, I decided I would only spend two days in Addis Ababa, no matter what, because I only had two weeks in Ethiopia.
 I wanted to see all the places I mentioned in the intro to this piece, as well as the cities of Axum, Bahir Dar, Lalibela, and some “cave monasteries” en route to the Danakil Depression.
 On the other hand, if your trip to Ethiopia is shorter, you might opt not to visit Addis Ababa at all, simply using the capital as a layover point before continuing on.